• Transcending the Human Paradox

 During that time, however, I was too caught up in being a young adult and in exploring my numerous interests.

 Yes, I was always making bead necklaces and bracelets, writing, or reading, but trying to turn these things into a profession never even came to mind at the time.
+I saw them as hobbies.

 To top to off, I worked at a jewelry store with on-site bench jewelers.
 I loved my job, but pursuing my inclination for jewelry design and repair further never crossed my mind.

-After leaving my major as undecided for the first two years of college, I began constantly changing it and taking classes in different fields of interest.
+After leaving my major as undecided for the first two years of college, I began changing it and taking classes in different fields of interest.

 There were also some sociology, and anthropology classes involved in the process.